grame-cncm/embaudio/web/docs/lectures/lecture6.md

 The examples folder of the course repository hosts [a simple LyraT program](https://github.com/grame-cncm/embaudio20/tree/master/examples/ks) illustrating the use of `KS.cpp`.

 Note that this algorithm could be improved in many ways.
 In particular, the fact that the delay length is currently expressed as an integer can result in frequency mismatches at high frequencies.
 In other words, our current string is out of tune.
-This could be fixed by using [fractional delay](https://ccrma.stanford.edu/~jos/Interpolation/Welcome.html).
+This could be fixed using [fractional delay](https://ccrma.stanford.edu/~jos/Interpolation/Welcome.html).

 In practice, the Karplus-Strong algorithm is not a physical model per se and is just a simplification of the [ideal string wave equation](https://ccrma.stanford.edu/~jos/pasp/Digital_Waveguide_Models.html).
 More advanced signal models can be implemented using waveguides.